 He has served on missions for the World Bank, the IMF, and the Asian Development Bank.

-His current research interests include fintech, financial crime and financial inclusion.
+His current research interests include monetary law, fintech, financial crime and financial inclusion.
 He has an interest in the UN Sustainable Development Goals, and chairs the Law and Ethics in Finance Project, an informal group concerned with raising standards in the financial sector.

 After school in Edinburgh, Sir William Blair graduated from Oxford University (Balliol College) and practised at the English Bar where he specialised in the law of banking and finance.
 He became a Queen’s Counsel in 1994.